Who We Are

 Nancy Weissmann, Executive Director

 Nancy Weissmann joined JIFLA as the Executive Director in March 2016.
 Nancy manages operations, including borrower, donor and community relations.
-She works with the board and committee volunteers to continually raise awareness of JIFLA’s important work, and identify opportunities for organizational partnerships throughout the Atlanta area.
+She works with the board and committee volunteers to continually raise awareness of JIFLA’s important work and identify opportunities for organizational partnerships throughout the Atlanta area.
 Contact Nancy at nancy@JIFLA.org to get involved, make a donation or refer a borrower.

 Board of Directors

-Laura Kahn Travis, President
+Laura Kahn Travis, Immediate Past President

-Adrienne Litt Bishko, Secretary
+Adrienne Litt Bishko, Community Engagement Chair

 Ms. Adrienne Litt Bishko began her engagement with JIFLA as a volunteer on the loan committee.
 Adrienne graduated with a BA from The University of Michigan.
 She has been widely involved as a board member of numerous synagogues and as a community volunteer wherever she has lived.
 Prior to joining JIFLA, Ms. Bishko has served as VP of Administration at Temple Emanu-El, Executive Director at Temple Emanu-El, and Executive Director at Congregation Beth Tefillah.
 Following these engagements, Adrienne formed Adrienne C Bishko Consulting, LLC, specializing in small Jewish non-profits.
 In addition to her duties at JIFLA, Adrienne currently serves as an Administrative Volunteer at Weinstein Hospice.
 Adrienne has two married children and five wonderful grandchildren.

-Merrie Edelston, Loan Committee Chair
+Merrie Edelston, Loan Committee Co-Chair

 Jay is president of Lib Properties, a mortgage brokerage firm.
 He is a native of Atlanta, married with 3 daughters and 5 grandchildren.
 His many volunteer activities include serving on the Executive Board of the Atlanta Community Jewish Center, the Jewish Federation Board, the Executive Board of Torah Day School, and President of Temina High School.
 He greatly enjoys volunteering in the disabilities department of the Marcus Jewish Community Center.